Withdrawing your super: What’s involved?

 • First Home Super Saver Scheme (FHSSS) - If you're a first-time homebuyer, you can apply to withdraw a portion of your super under the FHSSS to purchase your first home.
 There are specific rules and limits associated with this scheme.

-Use these calculators to see how much you'll need—and how close you are to reaching your goals.
+Use retirement calculators to see how much you'll need to retire—and how close you are to reaching your goals.

 Get started